 AI lease extraction replaces the manual process of reading a commercial lease and typing values into a spreadsheet.
-It uses OCR and large language models to convert unstructured legal text into structured data fields, each tagged with a confidence score.
-A lease that takes an analyst 2 to 4 hours to abstract by hand takes an AI pipeline 5 to 15 minutes.
+A vision-capable AI model reads commercial lease PDFs end-to-end and extracts 126 structured fields, each tagged with a confidence score.
+A lease that takes an analyst 4 to 8 hours to abstract by hand takes the AI pipeline 5 to 15 minutes.

 This guide covers how the technology works, where it struggles, and how to decide whether to build your own pipeline or buy a purpose-built tool.